Whimsy Stick

 Whimsy Stick vs Outward Hound: Is the Cheap One Worth It?

 The Outward Hound Tail Teaser is the most popular budget flirt pole on Amazon.
-By contrast, the Whimsy Stick costs more.
-So tired of replacing cheap toys every few weeks?
+The Whimsy Stick costs more.
+Tired of replacing cheap gear every few weeks?
 Here is the honest head-to-head from a pro trainer who has used both with hundreds of dogs.
+For the full professional reference, see the canine flirt pole.

 The Direct Answer